dapr/proposals/20250523-RS-workflow-activity-context.md

 The proposed fields introduced in this document are:

-- WorkflowInstanceId: This field will provide a unique identifier for the workflow instance.
-It is already available in the orchestration context but will now be propagated to the activity context.

-- ActivityInstanceId: This field will provide a unique identifier for the same activity among retries.
+- TaskExecutionId: This field will provide a unique identifier for the same activity among retries.
 This new field will be part of the [Activity Request](https://github.com/dapr/durabletask-protobuf/blob/main/protos/orchestrator_service.proto) and needs to be populated in the runtime.
+The new field will be present in the following entities:
 ```
-message ActivityRequest {
+  ActivityRequest
-    string name = 1;
-    google.protobuf.StringValue version = 2;
-    google.protobuf.StringValue input = 3;
-    OrchestrationInstance orchestrationInstance = 4;
-    int32 taskId = 5;
-    TraceContext parentTraceContext = 6;
-    string activityInstanceId = 7;
-}
+  TaskScheduledEvent
+  TaskCompletedEvent
+  TaskFailedEvent
+  ScheduleTaskAction
 ```

-- RetryAttempt: This field will contain the current retry count for the activity execution.

 ### Feature lifecycle outline